shawnlaffan/biodiverse/trunk/etc/win32_gtk/README.txt

 FAQ)
 1) What do the scripts do?
-   Download needed gnome win32 libs, dlls.
+   Download gnome win32 libs and dlls.
    Modify package config paths in file lib/pkgconfig/xxx.pc of each needed components like atk-dev_1.28.0, etc.

 2) Is StrawberryPerl a MUST?
-   No. The reason I choose StrawberryPerl is this distribution includes dmake chain and other useful GNU tools when building Perl modules under Windows.
-   You can config Active Perl with the GNU tool chains but it may take long time.

-NOTE:
-It's not a easy thing to compile a Gtk2-perl under Win32.
-Think twice if you really want to write Window based scripts under Windows.
-Other wize, use it under Linux.
+   No. The Biodiverse version is developed for ActivePerl.
+   Make sure you install the mingw package first so you have a C compiler and dmake that work with that version of perl.
+	ppm install mingw